 - The Hashawha budget includes funding for the Outdoor School program provided to sixth graders in Carroll County Public Schools. - In FY 14, Recreation and Parks volunteers donated 765,129 hours of service.
 In addition, volunteer recreation councils raised and spent \$4.5 million within the County in their efforts to provide programs to citizens. - Some maintenance costs for the parks system are funded within the Recreation and Parks budget.
-However, additional funding is in the Bureau of Facilities budget under the Department of Public Works and in the Community Investment Plan. - Funding for Westminster Veterans Memorial Park is in the Community Investment Plan and will largely rely on the State's Program Open Space funding.
-Phase I of new park locations in Hampstead and Woodbine are nearing completion. - Historical signage was introduced at Bennett Cerf and Landon C. Burns Parks, with additional signage planned for Double Pipe Creek Park as part of the County Commissioner's "Celebrating America" initiative. - In FY 14 the Farm Museum was moved out of Recreation and Parks.
+However, additional funding is in the Bureau of Facilities budget under the Department of Public Works and in the Community Investment Plan. - The County is developing new park locations in Westminster, Hampstead and Woodbine.
+Funding for the Westminster Veterans Memorial Park is in the Community Investment Plan and will largely rely on the State's Program Open Space funding. - Historical signage was introduced at Bennett Cerf and Landon C. Burns Parks, with additional signage planned for Double Pipe Creek Park, as part of the County Commissioner's "Celebrating America" initiative. - In FY 14 the Farm Museum was moved out of Recreation and Parks.